 They set a pretty high bar for me.

-a pretty (adjective) (something)
+pretty (adjective)

 "Pretty ___" is somewhere between "kind of " and "really".
-It basically means "a little more than I expected".
-Here are some other examples of sentences that use "pretty":
+It basically means "a little more than you expected".
+For example:

 set a (high / low) bar for (someone)